 Drip campaigns don’t exist in a vacuum.
 Strive to make all of your advertising channels work together in harmony to create maximum engagement.

 For example, adding “Follow us on Instagram” to the end of your emails lets people know you’re active on social.
 You can also use similar content across social posts, paid ads, and blog posts to generate excitement and remain consistent.

 Continuously test your campaigns

 After all the time you spent targeting specific user segments, it’s important to reevaluate and readjust those segments as necessary.
 It’s also recommended to tweak different elements (subject lines, language, tone, CTAs, etc.) to see what performs best.
 Even seemingly trivial variations can help increase engagement and conversions.

 Start planning your next campaign today

 The key to creating a high-converting campaign is to take subscribers on an engaging journey.
 Delivering relevant messages to the right people at the best times can help achieve that.

-To complete your campaign and reduce wasted clicks, be sure to perfect the post-click experience as well.
+To complete your campaign and reduce wasted clicks, be sure to perfect the post-click landing page as well.
 Download the ebook below and see how to get more conversions.